amarsinghen/landmark-detection-kaggle/README.md

 ### Running the FLASK API
 - Download the repository.
 - Ensure you have all the dependencies as in the requirements.txt file
-- Download the trained model from this link: (TBD), and save it in the same location as app.py file (root) in the project.
+- Download the trained models from this link: (TBD), and save it in the model_weights directory in the project.
 - Run app.py

 ### Data Pre-Processing and Modeling